martiniusDE/firefly-iii/installation-guide.md

 Have you seen the [system requirements](../system-requirements/)?
 If so, please continue!

+If you run CentOS, your instructions are below in "First steps for CentOS".

 ## Installation steps

 Login to your web server and go to the directory where you want to install Firefly III.
 Please keep in mind that the web root of Firefly III is in the ``firefly-iii/public/`` directory, so you may need to update your web server configuration.